yt-project/yt/doc/source/developing/testing.rst

 .. code-block:: bash

-   $ nosetests --with-answer-testing --local --local-dir $HOME/Documents/test --answer-name=local-tipsy frontends.tipsy
+   $ nosetests --with-answer-testing --local --local-dir $HOME/Documents/test --answer-name=local-tipsy yt.frontends.tipsy

 The results from a nose testing session are pretty straightforward to understand, the results for each test are printed directly to STDOUT.
 If a test